wesipls/statbar/README.md

 Displays count of currently upgradeable packages.
 Output: `2 Upgradeble packages`

-[NOTE]: These programs are provided as-is and may require modifications, below are a few suggestion on the top of my head:
+[NOTE]: These programs are provided as-is and may require modifications, if any progam is not working there should be a comment in the source explaining why.
-status.sh:
--Change the path for the scripts

-network_in_out.c:
--Check the network interface in the path (enop5s0).
--Change int time_diff to the interval of seconds you plan on running the script.

-gpu.c:
--Requires rocm-smi to be installed and a compatible AMD GPU.
--Assumes the first GPU (index 0) is the one to monitor.

-sda_temp.sh:
--requires smartmontools and sudo nopasswd for the /disk_temp.sh script.

-weather.sh:
--Change the api call to use your home town, unless you want the weather for Espoo.

-updates.sh:
--Requires debian with apt.